 What Causes Cloudy Tap Water?

-If you notice that water from all of your home’s water faucets appears cloudy, it probably is caused from a pressurized municipal system.
+If you notice that water from all of your home’s water faucets appears cloudy, it probably is caused by a pressurized municipal system.
 If cloudy water is stemming from one single fixture or faucet, this typically means there’s an issue with that fixture.
-For cloudy, hot tap water, this can be an indication that there’s a problem with your water heater.
+For cloudy, hot water, this can be an indication that there’s a problem with your water heater.

 The Effects of Cloudy Tap Water – Is Cloudy Tap Water Safe to Drink?

 Solutions for Cloudy Tap Water